 During the years, the Company had significant business transactions with related parties.
-Such transactions, which are summarised below, arose in the ordinary course of business and were concluded on agreed upon between the Company and those related parties.
+Such transactions, which are summarised below, were concluded on agreed upon between the Company and those related parties.

 (Unit: Baht)

-2016 2015 Transfer Pricing Policy
+2017 2016 Transfer Pricing Policy

 Transactions with parent company

 Dividend paid 76,500,000 76,500,000 Declared rate

-As at 31 December 2016 and 2015, there are no outstanding balance between the Company and related companies.
+As at 31 December 2017 and 2016, there are no outstanding balance between the Company and related companies.